-Cardinal Pell Uses Time Well in Prison While Awaiting Final Appeal Decision
+Cardinal Pell Uses His Time Well in Prison While Awaiting Decision on Final Appeal

 Australian authorities took the decision to move the cardinal after a drone was spotted attempting to film him working in the prison garden.

 Two friends of Cardinal Pell said his cell is larger than his previous one, and allows him more air and light.
 He is still only allowed one or two visits a week, and he cannot celebrate Mass because the prison authorities will not allow wine to be brought into a prison.
 “It’s an outrageous denial of religious liberty, but there we are,” said one of the sources.

-Nevertheless, the cardinal tells friends he feels he has effectively “had a yearlong, enforced ‘retreat.’”
+Nevertheless, the cardinal tells friends he feels he has effectively “had a yearlong enforced ‘retreat.’”

 One source who saw him very recently and spoke to him on the phone only a few days ago, said the cardinal’s resilience was “remarkable,” and noted that he had lost weight which had probably aided his overall health.
 Another person who had recently been in contact with him said the cardinal was busy writing “mostly spiritual reflections.”

-Cardinal Pell is serving a six-year jail sentence after being convicted in December 2018 on five charges of sexually abusing two choir boys as archbishop of Melbourne after Sunday Mass in the city’s St. Patrick’s cathedral in 1996 and 1997.
+Cardinal Pell is serving a six-year jail sentence after being convicted last December on five charges of sexually abusing two choir boys as archbishop of Melbourne after Sunday Mass in the city’s St. Patrick’s cathedral in 1996 and 1997.

-But a chorus of public opinion has been growing across diverse sectors of Australian society after serious doubts began to emerge about the conviction, heightened by the dissenting opinion of an appeal judge.

-Justice Mark Weinberg believed there was a “significant possibility” that the cardinal “may not have committed these offenses.”
-Weinberg therefore said he believed “these convictions cannot be permitted to stand.”
+But a chorus of public opinion has been growing across diverse sectors of Australian society after serious doubts began to emerge about the conviction, heightened by the dissenting opinion of an appeal judge, Justice Mark Weinberg, who believed there was a “significant possibility” that the cardinal “may not have committed these offenses,” and stated that “these convictions cannot be permitted to stand.”

-The convictions have been further questioned after revelations that Victoria police sought to use accusations against the cardinal to distract from a scandal affecting the department.
+The conviction has been further questioned after revelations that Victoria police sought to use accusations against the cardinal to distract from a scandal affecting the department.
 A recent documentary revealed the extent of the corruption and how the Victoria police operated, possibly giving further indication of how the cardinal was convicted on such a paucity of evidence.

 One of the sources who had seen the cardinal recently said the Cardinal Pell was “quietly confident” about his High Court appeal hearing, which is expected to take place around March 12-13.
 The appeal pleadings were filed in early January, and prosecutors submitted their response Jan.
 31.